Kalshi Fees Explained: The Real Cost Per Trade

 Some traders try to scalp 2-3 cents on quick price movements.
 Let’s see how that works:

 You made a correct 3-cent call and still lost money.
 This is why pure scalping strategies are essentially impossible on Kalshi at the current fee level.
-The math simply does not work for edges under 4 cents if you are exiting before settlement.
+The math simply doesn’t work for edges under 4 cents if you’re exiting before settlement.
+For strategies that do work, see our guide on making money in prediction markets.

 How Fees Compound Over Time